 Spring 2020: Teaching and examinations was digitilized.
 See changes and common guidelines for exams at the MN faculty spring 2020.

 The course gives an introduction to crystallography and X-ray diffraction of inorganic structures.
 Important inorganic structure types are then presented and categorized according to sterical bonding principles.
 Structural topology and bond-valence concepts are used to understand and predict crystal structures.
 Visualization of structural relations is based on crystal structure databases and structure-drawing programs.

-- Notate connectivity patterns of atoms and their coordination polyhedra with chemical, mathematical and graphical formulas.
+- can notate connectivity patterns of atoms and their coordination polyhedra with chemical, mathematical and graphical formulas

-- Use valence rules to predict bonding in crystal structures of elements, binaries, and pseudobinaries such as clusters.
+- can use valence rules to predict bonding in crystal structures of elements, binaries, and pseudobinaries such as clusters

-- Identify densest packed structures, atomic or molecular, and analyze them as polytypes.
+- can identify densest packed structures, atomic or molecular, and analyze them as polytypes.
 Find patterns in interstice filling in densest packed binary compounds.
 Understand steric consequences of hydrogen bonding between molecules.

-- Use bond valence as a tool to interpret and predict crystal structures.
+- can use bond valence as a tool to interpret and predict crystal structures

-- Analyze the rich compositional and structural variety of perovskites and silicates.
+- can analyze the rich compositional and structural variety of perovskites and silicates

-- Write a short treatise or present a lecture on a topic related to crystallography and conduct discussion of the matter with a knowledgeable audience.
+- can write a short treatise or present a lecture on a topic related to crystallography and conduct a discussion of the matter with a knowledgeable audience

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.